stashfin2/LMS-v2-BE/README.md

 This project is licensed under [Apache License Version 2.0](https://github.com/apache/fineract/blob/develop/APACHE_LICENSETEXT.md).

-The Connector/J JDBC Driver client library from [MariaDB](https://www.mariadb.org) is licensed under the LGPL.
+The Connector/J JDBC Driver client library from [MySQL](https://dev.mysql.com/downloads/connector/j/) is licensed under GPL-2.0 with the FLOSS exception.
 The library is often used in development when running integration tests that use the Liquibase library.
 That JDBC driver is however not distributed with the Fineract product and is not required to use the product.
-If you are a developer and object to using the LGPL licensed Connector/J JDBC driver, simply do not run the integration tests that use the Liquibase library and use another JDBC driver.
+If you are a developer and object to using the GPL-licensed Connector/J JDBC driver, simply do not run the integration tests that use the Liquibase library and use another JDBC driver.
 As discussed in [LEGAL-462](https://issues.apache.org/jira/browse/LEGAL-462), this project therefore complies with the [Apache Software Foundation third-party license policy](https://www.apache.org/legal/resolved.html).